 The internal auditors will submit their annual audit planning for approval by the AC and report their findings to the AC.
-In FY2020, the scope of the audit primarily covers the operational, financial controls, risk management and information technology of the Group's sole manufacturing subsidiary, Fuji Roto Gravure Sdn.
+In FY2021, the objective of the audit is to examine the adequacy and effectiveness of internal controls over the business and operations management, within reasonable and not absolute assurance, including the i) reliability and integrity of transactions, ii) effectiveness and efficiency of operations, iii) safeguarding of assets and iv) compliance with policies and applicable regulations of the Group's sole manufacturing subsidiary, Fuji Roto Gravure Sdn.
 Bhd.
 During the internal audit which was conducted virtually due to the ongoing Covid-19 pandemic and Movement Control Order restrictions in Johor, the internal auditors carried out the review which is consistent with the International Standards for the Professional Practice of Internal Auditing established by the Institute of Internal Auditors on certain key areas to assess and evaluate: